louis-tru/quark/docs/CURRENT_WORK.md

   edge count rather than surface area.
 A later optimization, only if capture proves coverage hot, could bin short edges per row or create finer edge-row tasks, but that adds storage, atomics, and merge complexity.
-- 2026-06-27 composite shader checkpoint: `capa_composite.glsl` has been rewritten
+- 2026-06-27 composite shader checkpoint, updated 2026-07-02:
-  as a compute shader for the first pure-color compositor landing.
-It uses `layout(local_size_x=16, local_size_y=16, local_size_z=1)`, one workgroup per global tile and one thread per pixel.
-Dispatch is 2D over `globalTileSpan`;
-  the shader derives `globalTileIndex` from `gl_WorkGroupID.xy` and `gl_NumWorkGroups.x`, then offsets tile coordinates by `env.globalTileBounds.xy`.
+  `capa_composite.glsl` is the pure-color ordered compositor compute shader.
+It currently uses `layout(local_size_x=8, local_size_y=8, local_size_z=1)`, so each `16x16` CAPA tile is covered by `2x2` workgroups and one thread still maps to one pixel.
+Dispatch is 2D over `globalTileSpan * 2`; the shader derives the global tile from `gl_WorkGroupID.xy / 2`, the subtile from `gl_WorkGroupID.xy % 2`, then offsets tile coordinates by `env.globalTileBounds.xy`.
 Pixel coordinates are computed from `pc.surfaceOffset + tileCoord * CAPA_TILE_SIZE_U + localPixel`; composite does not do `surfaceSize` bounds checks because valid global tile bounds and the image write target own that responsibility.
-- Current composite behavior: if `globalTiles[globalTileIndex].head == CAPA_NIL`,
+- Current composite behavior: if `globalTiles[globalTileIndex].count == 0`,
-  return immediately unless `CAPA_COMPOSITE_CLEAR_DST` is set, in which case write `pc.clearColor`.
-Otherwise initialize `dst` from `pc.clearColor` when clearing is requested or `imageLoad(dstImage, pixel)` when preserving the previous target.
-Traverse the ordered `CAPAGlobalTile` pathTile span, resolve coverage (`CAPA_FULL_TILE` full, real boundary indices read packed R8 boundary coverage), premultiply solid `path.color` by alpha and coverage, and apply `path.blendMode` through `capa_blend`.
-This first landing intentionally does not handle image/gradient paint, clip sampling, inter-layer leakage fixes, or a fragment-shader A/B implementation.
+  return immediately unless `CAPA_COMPOSITE_CLEAR_DST` is set.
+Otherwise walk the ordered `CAPAGlobalTile` span from top to bottom, resolve per-pixel coverage (`CAPA_FULL_TILE` full, real boundary indices read packed R8 boundary coverage), and accumulate a `CAPABlendFront` expression.
+At the end, resolve that front expression against `pc.clearColor` when clearing is requested or `imageLoad(dstImage, pixel)` when preserving the previous target.
+  `CAPAPath.color` is already premultiplied before entering shaders; composite multiplies it only by coverage, never by alpha again.
+- 2026-07-01 CAPA composite coverage repair checkpoint: `capa_composite.glsl`
+  now walks each global-tile span from top to bottom and accumulates a `CAPABlendFront` expression, resolving it against the previous target color at the end.
+Per-pixel coverage is grouped so a repaired coverage group never exceeds area `1.0`; if adding the next layer would cross `1.0`, the layer contribution is split so the current group is filled to `1.0` and the remainder starts the next group.
+Same-blend-mode group members are collapsed to one weighted PMA source and blended once.
+A blend-mode change is a hard group
+  boundary: the current group is finalized before the new mode starts, because mixed-mode groups cannot be blended before their completed group coverage/color is known.
+After each group flush, composite can stop walking lower layers when the accumulated front expression no longer depends on the unknown bottom color.
+- `CAPABlendFront` represents front-to-back blending as `result = bias + scale * bottom + alphaTo * bottom.a`.
+This lets composite
+  scan top-to-bottom without recursion or dynamic temporary arrays.
+Ordinary CAPA colors are PMA; callers must not multiply `src.rgb` by `src.a` before calling `capa_blend_front_append`. `PLUS` / `PLUS_LEGACY` are represented by delayed final saturation: exact for consecutive PLUS chains, approximate if interleaved with other modes. `SRC_OVER_LEGACY` / `PLUS_LEGACY` intentionally preserve the existing legacy straight-alpha approximation from `capa_blend`.
+- 2026-07-01 CAPA composite 64-thread experiment: `capa_composite.glsl` now uses
+  an `8x8` local size.
+Each `16x16` CAPA tile is covered by `2x2` composite threadgroups, with `gl_WorkGroupID / 2` selecting the global tile and `gl_WorkGroupID % 2` selecting the 8x8 subtile. `capa_prepare_dispatch.glsl`
+  publishes composite dispatch groups as `globalTileSpan * 2`, and Metal submits `MTLSizeMake(kCAPATileSize >> 1, kCAPATileSize >> 1, 1)`.
+This is an experiment
+  to see whether smaller composite groups improve scheduling when many pixels inside a boundary tile early-out.
+- Threadgroup-size checkpoint: most CAPA passes now use 32 threads (`32x1` or `16x2`), and `capa_prepare.glsl` was also changed from `64x1` to `32x1` for consistency.
+Composite is the exception and intentionally stays at `8x8 = 64` despite a tiny Apple-local win from `8x4 = 32`, because the difference was small and 64 is likely a safer default for GPUs with 64-wide execution.
+Do not add runtime/dynamic shader compilation just to choose group size.
+If platform-specific tuning becomes necessary, prefer a small number of precompiled variants backed by real device captures.
 - 2026-06-27 Metal wiring checkpoint: `MetalCanvas::drawCAPACmd()` must submit
   the current CAPA shader passes directly, including `capaComposite` writing `_outColorTex`.
 Startup parameters for `tile`, `order`,